 Homelessness

 Many of us have lost homes, or we’re legitimately worried about losing homes now.
 I’ve been through it once.
 I don’t want to go through it again.
-It was painful, but we made it through.
+It was painful, but we survived.
 For now, we still have a roof, “stuff,” food, learning, and a small but very real family.
 For now, a home.

 Giving is the cure for not having